 --Hattie JONES age 11, probably born in Missouri

---Willard JONES age 5, born in Missouri (not named in the journal, but found in the 1860 census)
+--Willard JONES age 5, born in Missouri (not named in the journal,

 --Laura JONES age 3, born in Missouri